Sydney William Herbert Pierrepont, 3rd Earl Manvers1

 F, #14077, b. circa 1700, d.
 7 July 1731

-Lady Jemima Grey was born circa 1700.1 She was the daughter of Henry de Grey, 1st and last Duke of Kent and Jemima Crew.1 She married John Ashburnham, 1st Earl of Ashburnham, son of John Ashburnham, 1st Baron Ashburnham and Bridget Vaughan, on 14 March 1723/24 at St. James's, Westminster, London, England.1 She died on 7 July 1731.1 She was buried at Ashburnham, Sussex, England.1
+Lady Jemima Grey was born circa 1700.1 She was the daughter of Henry Grey, 1st and last Duke of Kent and Hon.
+Jemima Crew.1 She married John Ashburnham, 1st Earl of Ashburnham, son of John Ashburnham, 1st Baron Ashburnham and Bridget Vaughan, on 14 March 1723/24 at St. James's, Westminster, London, EnglandG.1 She died on 7 July 1731.1 She was buried at Ashburnham, Sussex, EnglandG.1

-Lady Jemima Grey gained the title of Baroness Lucas.
-She gained the title of Marchioness Grey.
-As a result of her marriage, Lady Jemima Grey was styled as Baroness Ashburnham on 14 March 1723/24.
 From 14 March 1723/24, her married name became Ashburnham.
-As a result of her marriage, Lady Jemima Grey was styled as Countess of Ashburnham on 14 May 1730.
+After her marriage, Lady Jemima Grey was styled as Baroness Ashburnham on 14 March 1723/24.
+After her marriage, Lady Jemima Grey was styled as Countess of Ashburnham on 14 May 1730.

 Child of Lady Jemima Grey and John Ashburnham, 1st Earl of Ashburnham